bamb-boo/keyboard/README.md

 > 1N4148 through-hole diodes to prevent ghosting (The matrix is a useful way of succinctly employing a limited number of IO pins for a large number of keys.)

-The reason I decided to take up such a project was because I had the need for a keyboard since my laptop's keyboard was very faulty.
-The keyboards available at home were membrane keyboards which didn't function properly, and thus I wanted to get a mechanical keyboard for myself.
-At that moment, I felt creating my own mechanical keyboard will not only fix my need, it will also be a good learning opportunity.

 Future scope-

 > A keyboard using a touchscreen to for more efficiency